david-wu-dev/Deep-RL-Stock-Trading/README.md

 # Deep Reinforcement Learning: Stock Trading

 ## Overview
 The goal of this project was to create and train a trading agent using reinforcement learning then analyze their performance compared to a simple stock investing strategy, such as buying and holding.
 The first approach relies on OpenAI's stable-baselines which contains many pretrained reinforcement learning models.
 The architecture used in this project from the OpenAI stable-baselines model was the DQN (Deep Q-Network).
-In order to levereage the stable-baselines module, an OpenAI gym environment, simulating the stock market, was defined, which also included information about common stock indicators including the MACD, RSI, etc. The second approach involved implementing an advantage actor critic model from scratch in Pytorch which would also interact with the OpenAI gym environment in a similar fashion.
+In order to leverage the stable-baselines module, an OpenAI gym environment, simulating the stock market, was defined, which also included information about common stock indicators including the MACD, RSI, etc. The second approach involved implementing an advantage actor-critic model from scratch in Pytorch which would also interact with the OpenAI gym environment in a similar fashion.

 ## Instructions to run this code
 To simplify the problem of version compatibility, all the code was run in Google Colab.
 Therefore, to run this code, clone this repository and upload the folder to Google Drive where the Juypyter notebooks can then be run.